ohira-s/YMF825pico/doc/YMF825picoUsersManual.md

           - '+' means a mixer.
           - Ab means the operator-A modulates the operator-b.

+        - If you choose Wave Shape, Total Level and MCM Frequency, you will see a 4 sub panes editor.
+You can change these parameters in the same display.
+        - If you choose ADSSL, you will see a 4 sub panes editor.
+You can change these parameters in the same display.

 # **Main: TONE COPY**
 - ## **Category:** ***tone list*** (TONE COPY > ***tone list***)